Unleash/unleash/website/docs/using-unleash/deploy/upgrading-unleash.md

 *If you're not using the official open source image, you can safely ignore this change.*

-The [official open source docker image](https://hub.docker.com/r/unleashorg/unleash-server) stop including these libraries which are required for SSO configuration.
+The [official open source docker image](https://hub.docker.com/r/unleashorg/unleash-server) stop including these libraries which are custom authentication.
 If you're using this feature, there is a [community image](https://github.com/Unleash/unleash-docker-community) which adds these dependencies.

 ### Drop support for postgres versions 10, 11 and 12